 - Style: U.S. large-cap growth stock

-- Morningstar Portfolio Risk Score: 84 (Very aggressive)
+- Morningstar Portfolio Risk Score: 92 (Very Aggressive)

-Unfortunately, active trading strategies are also woefully tax-inefficient, particularly if your holding period is less than a year.
+Unfortunately, as mentioned above, active trading strategies are also woefully tax-inefficient, particularly if your holding period is less than a year.
 Short-term capital gains are taxed as ordinary income, meaning you could be sharing up to 37% of your gains with Uncle Sam.
+That’s why we want to hold trade-happy funds in tax-advantaged accounts.

 Want to learn more about FTRNX?
 Check out the Fidelity provider site.